Jamale Carothers helps No. 24 Navy beat Houston 56-41

+HOUSTON (AP) — Jamale Carothers finished one rushing touchdown shy of tying the American Conference record.

+He didn’t care.
+Following the high-scoring affair against Houston, Carothers and Navy were just happy to walk out with the victory.

-HOUSTON (AP) — Jamale Carothers rushed for career highs of 188 yards and five touchdowns, Malcolm Perry ran for 146 yards and a touchdown and No. 24 Navy beat Houston 56-41 on Saturday night.
+Carothers rushed for career highs of 188 yards and five touchdowns, Malcolm Perry ran for 146 yards and a touchdown and No. 24 Navy beat Houston 56-41 on Saturday night.

 Perry, who also threw for 107 yards, set a school record with his ninth 100-yard rushing game this season and tied a school record with his eighth consecutive 100-yard rushing game.